Novel number two is on its way – here’s the first chapter.

 “I’ve been a bad girl,” she said.
 “Very bad.”

 I can’t remember how I responded, awkwardly no doubt.
-She wriggled about in anticipation.
+She wriggled about before continuing.

 “No,” I stammered and she wriggled some more.
 She reached behind her back for my hand.